osa-ora/servicemesh-demo/README.md

 oc delete project dev-remote
 ```

-## Basic Scenario 2: Service Failover Across 2 Sites : Connect to a local & remote service for HA
+### Basic Scenario 2: Transparent Service Failover Across 2 Sites : Connect to a local & remote service for HA

 In this scenario we will use a local loyalty service v1 and automatic failover to a remote loyalty service v1 (in another/remote OCP cluster).
 We will simulatea failover by scalling the local loyalty service v1 to a zero replica count.